wincent/masochist/content/blog/terminal-vs-iterm.md

 # Update

-Used the "ghastly hack" mentioned above as a basis for [this](http://git.wincent.com/wincent.git/commitdiff/f8a8493f12c726bc641be43b5973adb6d6348222).
+Used the "ghastly hack" mentioned above.
 Note that it's not so much the hack itself that is "ghastly" as the fact that Apple could release a tab implementation with such a horrid usability flaw.